Watch the announcement live on Facebook on May 14, and follow #smartcitiesCanada for details!

 One prize of up to $5 million open to all communities with populations under 30,000 people.

 After launch, the application process began.
 The application submission deadline was April 24, 2018.
 The finalists were announced on June, 1 2018.
 This will be followed by a period to develop final proposals.
 The final proposal submission deadline is March 5, 2019.
 This will be followed by a period to select winners.
-The winners will be announced in Spring 2019.
+The winners will be announced on May 14, 2019.
 This will be followed by the implementation phase.

 The Smart Cities Challenge application process closed on April 24, 2018.
 We received 130 eligible applications from communities across Canada.
 The Smart Cities Challenge Jury helped select 20 of those applications to move on to the Finalist stage of the competition.
 Each Finalist will receive $250,000 to help them develop their final proposal.
 Visit the Impact Canada Challenge Platform to see the Finalist communities and their applications.